WEi: 2022–2023: Love series, world tours, and Japanese debut

 On March 16, 2022, WEi released their fourth EP Love Pt.
 1: First Love and its lead single "Too Bad".

 On July 18, 2022, WEi announced their first world tour WEi World Tour: First Love in September 2022.
 The group visited 15 cities in 6 countries, including Thailand, Japan, the United States of America, Canada, Mexico, and Chile.

 On August 11, 2022, WEi made their Japanese debut with the EP Youth and its lead single "Maldives".

 On September 14, 2022, it was confirmed that WEi would make a new album in October.
 Their fifth EP Love Pt.
 2: Passion and its lead single "Spray" was released on October 19.

 On December 10 and 11, 2022, WEi held a two-day fan concert Merry RUi Day, along with releasing a special Christmas album Gift For You on December 13.

 On February 27, 2023, WEi announced their second world tour WEi 2nd World Tour: Passion in April 2023.
 The group visited 10 cities in 5 countries, including Japan, England, Germany, the United States, and Mexico.
-Yohan didn't take part in the tour due to his personal schedule.
+Kim Yo-han didn't take part in the tour due to his personal schedule.

 On May 29, 2023, it was confirmed that WEi would release new music in June.
 The group released their sixth EP Love Pt.
 3: Eternally and its lead single "Overdrive" on June 29, along with holding a concert Eternal Sunshine on the day prior.

 2024: Wave and Love2You

 On January 18, 2024, it was confirmed that WEi would release their second Japanese EP Wave and its lead single "Fake Love" on February 14, along with holding two concerts titled The Wave in Japan.
-Yohan did not participate in the album promotions due to schedule conflicts.
+Kim Yo-han did not participate in the album promotions due to schedule conflicts.

-On July 28, 2024, it was announced that WEi would released a digital single album "Love2You" on August 30.
-The comeback features all 6 members, however member Kim Yo Han couldn't participate in the song promotions.
+On July 28, 2024, it was announced that WEi would released a digital single album Love2You on August 30.
+The comeback features all 6 members, however member Kim Yo-han couldn't participate in the song promotions.

 On September 2, 2024, it was announced in a statement that member Jang Dae-hyeon was preparing for the mandatory military service.
 However, on October 2, 2024, the agency announced that the enlistment was postponed after a physical examination.